ncannasse/dbadmin/README.md

   * view haxe and neko serialized data in clear and allow edit with -lib hscript
   * allow to sync changes made in database schema : fields added/removed/changed type/renamed
   * only tested with Neko/MySQL

+How to setup :

+  * map spadm.Admin.handler() to "/db" URL on your website
+  * make sure it's only accessible by power users
+  * enjoy !